-Interested candidates can review the job specifications for entry level park ranger positions (Park Services Associate I) here.
+Interested candidates can review the job specifications for entry level park ranger positions (State Park Ranger I) here.

 Duties: Park maintenance staff are responsible for scheduled and unscheduled maintenance of grounds, facilities, and equipment and other maintenance functions necessary for aesthetics and public safety.
 Maintenance staff may also render assistance to the public with information, directions, first aid, and explaining regulations.
 Duties may include: